 Each line graph shows the percentage change in product prices per base unit for the category, compared to the same period last year.
-Taking the example below, in Jul 2018 meat/poultry category average prices were 101.88% (or 1.88% more) than average prices for Jul 2017.
+Taking the example below, in Jun 2023 fish/seafood category average prices were 104.13% of (or 4.13% more than) average prices for Jun 2022.

 Fig.1 - Example meat/poultry graph

 Sub-categories may be shown as separate lines on the same graph.